- A local report which includes recommendations for quality improvement following the review process.

-- Free places to attend our events, including our annual forum and special interest days
+- Membership rates when attending our events, including our annual forum and special interest days.

-- Unlimited free placces to attend our peer-reviewer training sessions
+- Unlimited free places to attend our peer-reviewer training sessions.

 - Access to our email discussion group.

-- The Care Quality Commission (CQC) views membership of PLAN favorably when inspecting a Trust.
+- The Care Quality Commission (CQC) views membership of PLAN favourably when inspecting a Trust.
 You can find more information on the CQC website.

 - The PLAN process helps build dialogue with referrers, partner agencies, and commissioners.
 In some cases, it has helped liaison teams to secure additional funding or new contracts.